cristianojoseblanco/AirlinesReviewStreamlit/README.md

 Database from https://www.kaggle.com/datasets/sujalsuthar/airlines-reviews.
 App made for EDA with Streamlit.
-You can acces in the following link: https://airlinesreviewapp.streamlit.app/
+You can access in the following link: https://airlinesreviewapp.streamlit.app/